MotazShafik/weather-journal-app-CityVersion/README.md

 ## Summary
 weather-journal-app-CityVersion that I built as part of Udacity's Front End Web Development Professional Nanodegree Program.

-It demonestrat my understanding of JavaScript, HTML, and CSS , NodeJs and express.
+It demonestrat my understanding of JavaScript, HTML,CSS , NodeJs and express.

-This app will provide with you the weather status for the city you provide
+This app will provide you the weather status for the city you are inquiring about.

 ## Technologies